MichaelTrip/taloscon2024/README.md

 ## kubevirt-manifests

 This contains all my yaml files that i used while traveling over the KubeVirt highway.
-These are KubeVirt for different type of virtual machines.
+These are KubeVirt manifests for different type of virtual machines.